 The phone number of the call recipient.

 The status of the call.
-The possible values are queued, ringing, in-progress, completed, busy, failed, and no-answer.
+Possible values are queued, ringing, in-progress, completed, busy, failed, and no-answer.

 The version of the Call API used to handle this call.